 Buy fresh lobster from your local grocer or fish market, if possible.
 Frozen tails work, too — but you'll need to allow for some time for them to thaw in the refrigerator.

 How To Grill Lobster Tails on a Gas Grill

 Want to make waves at your next barbecue?
 Bring the beach to your backyard in just a few easy steps.
-Lear how to grill lobster tails on a gas grill with this guide that explains the basics as well as includes a couple of delicious recipes that your friends and family will love!
+Learn how to grill lobster tails on a gas grill with this guide that explains the basics as well as includes a couple of delicious recipes your friends and family will love!

 Follow these tips to prepare the most succulent grilled lobster tails you’ve ever had.
 It only takes about 20 minutes.